 This little entry covers my time off in Mendoza.
-For me, whilst it was not the end of my trip away, it was the final destination of the actual cycling, which had seen me cover some 15000 km or more (I actually have to do a tally at some point!).
+For me, whilst it was not the end of my trip away (I would spend a little time in Buenos Aires), it was the final destination of the actual cycling.
+My bike tour from Alaska to this point in Argentina had seen me cover over 15000 km over an 18 month period.

 I was also interviewed for a Mendoza online newspaper, and you can read the interview and see the pictures here.
 A claim to fame indeed!

 Jean-Claude leaving towards either Ushuai or back up to Bolivia via the coastal route in Chile – A pretty open ended trip indeed!!

 My last night in Mendoza saw a handful of us going to a party somewhere in the city.
 Quite an unusual party for a number of reasons, but the main one being that it was held by mainly ex-pat French guys who were all clearly gay, but had hot girlfriends.
 Our little crowd found it most amusing!!

 And then finally, it was time to say goodbye to everybody on the Sunday.
 Sosahaus provided some nice memories for me, and the people there were super friendly.
 Big high five to Sergio the owner!

 Sunday evening saw me catch a 13 hour overnight bus to Buenos Aires, which I will cover in the next update.